suvarnrk/waph-suvarnrk/labs/lab2/README.md

 **ii.** Using the `fetch` API  on [https://api.agify.io/?name=input](https://api.agify.io/?name=input)

-fetch method in Javascript is used to make HTTP request to the above webservice. as it is an asynchronous call the function is defined with the async keyword and the await is used to synchronize the response.
-The HTTP request made is GET and the status code is 200OK.
+In JavaScript, the fetch method is employed to initiate an HTTP request to the mentioned web service.
+Since this is an asynchronous call, the function is marked with the async keyword, and await is utilized to coordinate the response.
+The HTTP request executed is of the GET type, and a 200 OK status code confirms the success of the operation.

 ```HTML
 	<script>
 	async function guessAge(name){